paulirom/CodeClub/content/post/General_Linear_Mixed_Models.md

 data$level[data$level == "8ms"] <- 1
 ```

 To reduce dimensionality, we sometimes have to transform specific variables. lme will suggest certain variables to be transformed when testing models.
 In this study, we had to transform the trial number variable.
 We did a z-transformation

 ```{r}
 data$real_trial_number <- as.integer(data$real_trial_number)
 data$real_trial_number.z <- data$real_trial_number/sd(data$real_trial_number)
 ```

-To estimate GLMM, used variables have to be factorized
+To estimate GLMM, some variables have to be factorized

 ```{r}
 data$level               <- factor(data$level, ordered = FALSE)